Combine learning the beautiful French language on this popular 1 week French and culture course; perfect for passionate [..]

 There are wonderful local experiences to be had when you get off the beaten track in France.
 Some come to stroll the winding streets and the village square markets in Gascony and Provence, some come to follow the trail of great philosophers, historians and artists in Paris and Bordeaux, others are drawn to the country’s unusual geography with its long coastlines in Normandy, massive mountain ranges and breath-taking farmland vistas, and some come for the immense luxury of the French Riviera and Nice.

-Whatever unique French experience you choose, it’ll be one you instantly pat yourself on the back for.
+Whatever unique activity holidays in French or offbeat experiences you choose, it’ll be one you instantly pat yourself on the back for.
 And after combining cooking lessons with city tours, wine experiences with craft workshops in stunning countryside, you’ll find that they all complement each other as well as a freshly baked baguette, a deliciously gooey Camembert and a glass of exquisite red wine, and have you craving for more flavours of France.

 Expect temperatures between 13 degrees in March and 18 degrees in May.